AvraamMavridis/performance-budget-plugin/README.md

 Measure the impact of your changes to the performance of your application.
 The plugin works with the help of `webpack dev server` and gathers metrics between the re-builds (every time you make some changes in your codebase).
-It is recommended to have the hot module replacement turn off when you use this plugin.
+It is recommended to have the hot module replacement disabled when you use this plugin.

 [![forthebadge](http://forthebadge.com/images/badges/built-with-love.svg)](http://forthebadge.com)